NuriddinovMA/Charm/README.md

 Charm is python-based tool to simulate Hi-C-maps with the user-defined chromosomal rearrangements.
 This tool allow to simulate CNVs, inversions, translocation, and extra-chromosomal fragments.

 ## Requirements
-1) Python }= 3.7 with numpy
+1) Python >= 3.7 with numpy
-2) [Jucier Tools](https://github.com/aidenlab/juicer)(for dumping the contacts from the existing .hic-files and/or creating the new .hic-files)
+2) [Juicer Tools](https://github.com/aidenlab/juicer) (for dumping the contacts from the existing .hic-files and/or creating the new .hic-files)
+3) Java (the Juicer Tools requirement)
 ## Test dataset run
 ```
-charm.sh -i testdataset/EXAMPLE.ini
+python3 charm.py -i testdataset/EXAMPLE.ini
 ```
 As ending, the Charm creates in "testdataset" folder "out" containing the hi-c file with simulated rearrangement named "example.cnv-X.hic"